-Indeed, one excellent example (among the many) of the impact FL on technology is the development of computers.
-Their origin goes back many centuries, but advances in mathematical logic (post 1850) proved to be decisive.
-The invention of Boolean and Fregean Logic, the Mathematical Logic of Russell, Whitehead, Hilbert, Peano, von Neumann and Church (etc.) -- along with the logico-mathematical work of Alan Turing -- all helped to make the development of computers possible.
+Indeed, one excellent example (among the many) of the impact of FL on technology is the development of computers.
+Their origin goes back many centuries, but advances in control technology (in the 18th century) and mathematical logic (post 1850) proved to be decisive.
+The invention of Boolean and Fregean Logic, the Mathematical Logic of Russell, Whitehead, Hilbert, Peano, von Neumann and Church (etc.) -- along with the logico-mathematical work of Alan Turing -- all helped make possible the development of these machines.
 FL has not only contributed to the evolution of software and of computer languages in general, the principles of Propositional Calculus govern the operation of all standard processors.

-Moreover, there are numerous other examples of the practical applications of FL, ranging from Cybernetics to Code Theory and from Linguistics to Game Theory and Discrete Mathematics.
-The question is: Can dialecticians point to a single successful application of DL in technology or in the natural and physical sciences?
-The answer is reasonably plain; they can't.
-But this glaring failure becomes all the more revealing when it is remembered that DM-fans repeatedly claim that their 'logic' is superior to FL when it is applied to the material world.
+In addition, there are numerous other examples of the practical applications of FL, ranging from Cybernetics to Code Theory, and from Linguistics to Game Theory and Discrete Mathematics.
+The question is: Can DM-theorists point to a single successful application of DL in, or to, technology, or in the natural and physical sciences?
+The answer is reasonably plain: they can't.
+But, this glaring failure becomes all the more revealing when it is remembered that dialecticians never tire of telling us that their 'logic' is superior to FL when it is applied to the material world.

 Now, only the terminally naive will imagine that any of the above will have the slightest effect on dialecticians, or stop them saying the same erroneous things about FL, year in, year out.